KainosSoftwareLtd/npm-audit-amalgamate/README.md

 The amalgamate.py script takes three arguments:

-- output, The file to output the amalgamated audit data.
+- output, The file to output the amalgamated audit data to.
 - type, The type of dependencies to report audit details on.
+This argument can be devDependencies, dependencies or both.
 - inputs, The input json audit files.

 Example arguments